MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/single-node-switchless.md

 - The ability for resources in one virtual network to communicate with resources in a different virtual network.
 - No downtime to resources in either virtual network when creating the peering.

-For more information, see [Virtual network peering](https://docs.microsoft.com/en-us/windows-server/networking/sdn/vnet-peering/sdn-vnet-peering.md).
+For more information, see [Virtual network peering](/windows-server/networking/sdn/vnet-peering/sdn-vnet-peering.md).

-### Load Balancers
+### Load balancers

 Cloud Service Providers (CSPs) and enterprises that are deploying Software Defined Networking (SDN) can use Software Load Balancer (SLB) to evenly distribute customer network traffic among virtual network resources.
 SLB enables multiple servers to host the same workload, providing high availability and scalability.
 It is also used to provide inbound Network Address Translation (NAT) services for inbound access to virtual machines, and outbound NAT services for outbound connectivity.